-- Add chicken and stir fry until the skin is white but the inside is still raw – about 45 seconds to 1 minute.
+- Add chicken and stir fry until the surface gets a tinge of browning but inside is still raw – about 1 minute.

-- Add the cabbage, carrot, and the white pieces of shallots/scallions (i.e. from the base of the stalk).
-Stir fry for 1 - 1½ minutes until the cabbage is just starting to wilt and the chicken is cooked through.
+- Add the cabbage, carrot, and the white pieces of shallots (i.e. from the base of the stalk).
+Stir fry for 1 1/2 minutes until the cabbage is mostly wilted.

-- Add the noodles, Real Chinese All Purpose Stir Fry Sauce/Chow Mein Sauce and water.
-Stir fry for 1 minute, tossing to coat the noodles in the sauce.
+- Add the noodles, Sauce and water*.
+Stir fry for 1 minute, tossing constantly.

 - Add bean sprouts and remaining shallots/scallions.
 Toss through for 30 seconds or until the bean sprouts just start to wilt.